CurveDocs/curve-docs/docs/autobribe/fee-splitter.md

     weight: uint256
 ```

 The weights assigned to different components receiving `crvUSD` are determined when a receiver address is added using the `set_receivers` function.
-Additionally, the contract supports dynamic weights based on different conditions.
+Additionally, the contract supports dynamic weights based on various conditions.
 If a weight is dynamic, the `weight` value in the struct serves as a cap.
 If the dynamic weight is less than the defined weight in the struct, the unused portion is added to the weight of the last receiver.
 In effect, any unused weight is rolled over to the last receiver address in the `receivers` storage variable.

 !!!tip "Weight Example"
-    Let's assume the following weights are stored in the `Receiver` struct:

-    ```shell
-    weight_receiver1 = 10%
-    weight_receiver2 = 10%
-    weight_receiver3 = 80%
-    ```
+    Let's consider a scenario where the initial weights stored in a `Receiver` struct are defined as follows: `receiver1` has a weight of 10%, `receiver2` also has a weight of 10%, and `receiver3` has a weight of 80%.

-    Now, due to the nature of the dynamic weights for `receiver1` and `receiver2`, let's assume the actual weight for `receiver1` is 8%, and the weight for `receiver2` is 12%.
-Therefore, 2% of the weight from `receiver1` is rolled over to the last receiver (`receiver3`).
-Although the dynamic weight of `receiver2` is 12%, it is capped at its struct value of 10%.
-The final weights are:
+    However, due to the dynamic nature of `receiver1`'s weight, the actual weight for `receiver1` turns out to be 8%.
+This 2% difference is rolled over to the last receiver specified, `receiver3`.

-    ```shell
-    final_weight_receiver1 = 8%
-    final_weight_receiver2 = 10%
-    final_weight_receiver3 = 82%        # 2% rolled over from receiver1
-    ```
+    As a result, the final weights are adjusted as follows: `receiver1` ends up with a weight of 8%, `receiver2` remains at 10%, and `receiver3` receives an adjusted weight of 82%, which includes the 2% rolled over from `receiver1`.

 ---